Manishatds/Tailori-Plugin/README.md

 ```

 ### `Options()`
-Gets an item of particular product by sending it to product which you will get from OnProductChange.
+Gets an item of particular product by sending it the product id which you will get from OnProductChange.
-It will return array of object
+It will return array of objects.

 ```js
 optionsObj = obj.Options("158294");
 ```

 ### `Features()`
-Get an items of particular product by sending it of option which you will get from OnOptionChange
+Get an items of particular product by sending it the option id which you will get from OnOptionChange.
-It will return array of object
+It will return array of objects.

 ```js
 featuresObj = obj.Features("75321598");
 ```

 ### `Contrasts()`
-Get an items of particular product by sending it of product which you will get from OnProductChange
+Gets an item of particular product by sending it the product id which you will get from OnProductChange.
-It will return array of object
+It will return array of objects.

 ```js
 contrastsObj = obj.Contrasts("158294");